troglobit/finit/doc/config.md

     task [S] /lib/console-setup/console-setup.sh
     service [S12345] env:-/etc/default/rsyslog rsyslogd -n $RSYSLOGD_ARGS

 After runlevel S, Finit proceeds to runlevel 2.
-(This can be changed in `/etc/finit.conf` using the `runlevel N` directive.)
+This can be changed in `/etc/finit.conf` using the `runlevel N` directive, or by a script running in runlevel S that calls, e.g., `initctl runlevel 9`.
+The latter is useful if startup scripts detect problems outside of Finit's control, e.g., critical services/devices missing or hardware problems.

 Before starting the services in runlevel 2, Finit first stops everything that is not allowed to run in 2, and then brings up networking.
 Networking is expected to be available in all runlevels except: S, 1 (single user level), 6, and 0.
 Networking is enabled either by the `network script` directive, or if you have an `/etc/network/interfaces` file, Finit calls `ifup -a` -- at the very least the loopback interface is brought up.

 > **Note:** when moving from runlevel S to 2, all run/task/services that
 > were constrained to runlevel S only are dropped from bookkeeping.
 So